mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ***Talk it out***

 Meet in person or over video chat to work through the issues you're stuck on.
-Something about text communication makes it really easy to hate your teammate and assume they're coming from a place of stubbornness or incompetence.
+Text communication makes it really easy to hate your teammate and assume they're coming from a place of stubbornness or incompetence.
 Talking in person will break that for both you and your teammate.

 ***Concede or Escalate***

 You don't want to just sit on it or keep circling around.
 The longer you sit in stalemate, the more damaging it is to your relationship with your teammate.
-If the previous steps haven't gotten you unstuck, your options are to either concede or escalate.
+If alternatives haven't gotten you unstuck, your options are to either concede or escalate.

 Talk to the author about escalating the discussion to your team's manager or tech lead.
 Offer to allow the author to reassign to a different reviewer.
 Whether the escalation goes in your favor or the new reviewer agrees with your notes, it's critical that you accept the decisions and move on.
 Continuing to fight it will drag out a bad situation and make you look unprofessional.